Nigel Clough: Nottingham Forest

+Liverpool

-Clough was widely expected to leave Forest in order to continue playing Premier League football, and was sold to Liverpool that summer for £2.25million.
+Clough was widely expected to leave Forest in order to continue playing Premier League football, and was sold to Liverpool in the summer of 1993 for £2.25 million.
 At the time, he was one of the most expensive players ever to be signed by Liverpool, who had finished a disappointing sixth in the new Premier League having been the dominant English club side of the last 20 years of the old First Division.

 Clough scored twice on his debut for Liverpool against Sheffield Wednesday on 14 August 1993.
 He had found the net four times for the Reds by the end of August 1993, but by Christmas had found himself struggling for a first team place after the emergence of 18-year-old Robbie Fowler alongside Ian Rush in the Liverpool attack.
 Liverpool were also enduring another disappointing season in the league, which led to the resignation of Graeme Souness as manager at the end of January 1994 and the appointment of coach Roy Evans as his successor.

-Clough did manage to find the net three more times that season, his final two goals coming on 4 January 1994 when he scored twice against Manchester United at Anfield, when Liverpool came from three goals down to draw 3–3.
+Clough did manage to find the net three more times that season, his final two goals coming on 4 January 1994 when he scored twice against rivals Manchester United at Anfield, when Liverpool came from three goals down to draw 3–3.
 However, the continuing effectiveness of Fowler and Rush in attack meant that Clough made only a handful of appearances for the Reds in 1994–95, and was not in their League Cup winning side.
 He finally left Anfield in January 1996.

+Manchester City

 He signed for Premier League relegation battlers Manchester City for £1.5million.
 Clough played in all of Manchester City's remaining 15 league appearances after his arrival at Maine Road, scoring twice, but could not stave off relegation and shortly afterwards he lost his place in the team due to injury.

 He returned to Nottingham Forest on loan in December 1996, when Stuart Pearce became manager on an interim basis after the departure of Frank Clark.
 He scored once against Leicester City in 13 league games before returning to Manchester City.
 He did not play for the club again.

 He made another Premier League comeback in the 1997–98 season when he was loaned to struggling Sheffield Wednesday.
 His only league game for the South Yorkshire club was a 5–2 home defeat by Derby County (he also played in a League Cup tie against Grimsby Town).
 When City were relegated to Division Two at the end of the 1997–98 season, Clough was given a free transfer and his senior football career was over at the age of 32.